-Affiliated entities - Affiliated entities (i.e. entities linked to a beneficiary4 which participate in the action with similar rights and obligations as the beneficiaries, but do not become beneficiaries themselves) are allowed, if they fulfil the eligibility conditions.
+Affiliated entities - Affiliated entities (i.e. entities with a legal or capital link to a beneficiary 7 which participate in the action with similar rights and obligations to the beneficiaries, but which do not sign the grant agreement and therefore do not become beneficiaries themselves) are allowed, if they are eligible for participation and funding.

-Associated partners - Associated partners (i.e. entities which participate in the action, but without the right to charge costs or claim contributions) are allowed.
+Associated partners - Associated partners (i.e. entities which participate in the action without signing the grant agreement, and without the right to charge costs or claim contributions) are allowed, subject to any conditions regarding associated partners set out in the specific call conditions.

-Entities without legal personality - Entities which do not have legal personality under their national law may exceptionally participate, provided that their representatives have the capacity to undertake legal obligations on their behalf, and offer guarantees for the protection of the EU financial interests equivalent to that offered by legal persons5.
+Entities without legal personality - Entities which do not have legal personality under their national law may exceptionally participate, provided that their representatives have the capacity to undertake legal obligations on their behalf, and offer guarantees to protect the EU's financial interests equivalent to those offered by legal persons8.

-EU bodies - Legal entities created under EU law may be part of the consortium, unless provided for otherwise in their basic act.
-Where indicated in the work programme, the European Commission Joint Research Centre may also be added to an already existing consortium but cannot be part of the applying consortium.
+EU bodies - Legal entities created under EU law including decentralised agencies may be part of the consortium, unless provided for otherwise in their basic act.

-1 International European research organisation means an international organisation, the majority of whose members are Member States or Associated Countries, and whose principal objective is to promote scientific and technological cooperation in Europe.
+4 'International European research organisation' means an international organisation, the majority of whose members are Member States or Associated Countries, and whose principal objective is to promote scientific and technological cooperation in Europe.